 - “Intelligent, honest and reasonably priced, Mr. McKenzie got the best possible outcome for my boyfriend.
 He will always return your calls, and never sends someone else from his office to handle his cases.
 Having hired many local lawyers over the years, I notice that you often speak with one person in the office yet see another in the court room.
 Not with Mr. McKenzie!
 He makes no false promises and lets you know all the possible end results so you can make an educated decision.
 Hire this guy!” – Stephanie Liebert, former client

 These are just a few of the many positive testimonials attorney David McKenzie has earned.
 We’re ready to work for you, just as we did for these clients.

 Possible Outcomes of a Montgomery County, PA, Drug Possession Case

 Depending on the facts of your case and the defense strategy we employ, some of the possible outcomes of a Montgomery County drug possession case include:

-- We find evidence to prove that you are innocent, and request the prosecution drop the charges.
+- We find evidence proving you are innocent, and we request the prosecution drop the charges.

 - We see evidence that the police violated your rights and ask the judge to throw out the evidence against you.